Financial Protocol

 • Authorization: The Post Executive Committee is entrusted with the general financial authority to authorize and approve all expenditures.
 No funds shall be disbursed without proper authorization documented in the approved minutes of a Post or Executive Committee meeting.

-• Required Accounts: The Post must maintain, at minimum, a General Account (primary operating funds) and a Benevolent Account (charity funds).
+• Required Accounts: The Post must maintain, at minimum, a General Account (primary operating funds), Building Account (infrastructure funds), and a Benevolent Account (charity funds).

 II.
 Accounting & Record-Keeping